nico-espinosadice/nico-espinosadice.github.io/content/about.md

 ## [Etsy](https://www.etsy.com/)
 **Software Engineer Intern**
 *May 2021 – August 2021*
-This summer (2021), I worked at [Etsy](https://www.etsy.com/) as a software engineer intern.
+Last summer (2021), I worked at [Etsy](https://www.etsy.com/) as a software engineer intern.
 I developed a transformer deep learning model with DistilBERT architecture using Tensorflow to identify safe search queries with over 91% accuracy.
 I improved query understanding at Etsy by retraining an existing transformer model that classifies search queries as broad or direct, increasing accuracy by 9% and reducing model volatility.